Winter isn't thought of as a colorful time in the garden, but by planning a winter garden you will realize how much this season in fact has to offer.

 Provide a backdrop framework of evergreens

-Hedging that can be neatly trimmed is a favorite for formal gardens – for more relaxed settings, wilder hedges can provide that evergreen color we all crave, and can be used as screening, too.
+Hedging that can be neatly trimmed is a favorite for formal gardens – for more relaxed settings, wilder evergreen hedges can also be used for garden screening ideas.

 Plan a winter border

-Start with evergreens at the back but, in front, put in plants that shed their leaves to reveal fiery stems or branches, such as dogwood – more on that below.
+Start with evergreens at the back but, in front, put in plants that shed their leaves to reveal fiery stems or branches, such as dogwood.

 Plant colorful winter garden plants

-'We have beautiful dogwoods, which form dazzling clumps of colorful winter stems, and the elegant Himalayan birches Betula utilis, with their snow-white stems, which create wonderful structure in winter,' says Jonny.
+'We have beautiful dogwoods, which form dazzling clumps of colorful winter stems, and the elegant Himalayan birches Betula utilis, with their snow-white stems, which create wonderful structure in winter,' says Jonny Norton.

 'I also love the ghost bramble Rubus thibetanus, which produces tangles of silvery prickly stems that sparkle when dusted with frost.